Ria424/developers-animatesdk-docs/Document_object/Document54.md

 #### Description

-Method; duplicates the currently active profile and gives the duplicate version focus.
+Method; Duplicates the currently active profile and gives the duplicate version focus.

 #### Example